hybridcattt/hybridcattt.com/_posts/2021-07-13-start-testing-pragmatic-guide.md

 It could turn out that fixing the old test target is a bigger task, and you can't afford to spend the time.
 In this case, my recommendation is to create a new test target in the project.

-There can be as many test targets as you like in a project.
+There can be multiple test targets in one project.
 Moving test case classes (files) between targets is easy, and you can consolidate all your tests into one target later.
 That shouldn't block you from starting to add new tests now!

 To prevent the newly created test target from getting abandoned and broken, make sure to keep the tests up to date and execute them regularly.
-Read the next section to find out how.
+Read the next section to find out how. 👇

-## When, where and how to run tests
+## When, where, and how to run tests

 Tests can be run locally or on a remote machine.
 A remote machine is usually managed by a CI (continuous integration) system.
-The machine pulls the code from the source control system, executes the tests and reports the results.
+The machine pulls the code from the source control system, executes the tests, and reports the results.
-Not all CI systems support macOS, but many do: GitHub Actions, CircleCI, Bitrise, Travis CI.
+Not all CI systems offer macOS machines, but many do: GitHub Actions, CircleCI, Bitrise, Travis CI.
+Some CI systems such as Jenkins let you connect your own physical machines, but it's an advanced topic so we won't cover it here.
-[Xcode Cloud](https://developer.apple.com/documentation/Xcode/About-Continuous-Integration-and-Delivery-with-Xcode-Cloud) will allow triggering the execution of tests on remote machines right from within Xcode.
+Soon [Xcode Cloud](https://developer.apple.com/documentation/Xcode/About-Continuous-Integration-and-Delivery-with-Xcode-Cloud) will allow triggering the execution of tests in the cloud right from within Xcode.

-There are a few ways _how_ to run your test suite.
+There are a few ways _how_ to run a test suite.
 You could run tests manually or via the command line.
-A test suite can be executed via the command line with the help of the built-in `xcodebuild` tool or the all-powerful  [fastlane](https://docs.fastlane.tools/getting-started/ios/running-tests/).
+A test suite can be executed via the command line with the help of the built-in `xcodebuild test` command or the all-powerful [fastlane](https://docs.fastlane.tools/getting-started/ios/running-tests/).
 Usually, you only need to use command-line tools when executing tests remotely via a CI system.

 The _when_ also has multiple options: you can run manually on-demand (essentially whenever you remember to do it),